 Frequently Asked Questions

-Here, you’ll find the answers to frequently asked questions about polar bears, climate warming, and more.
+Here, you’ll find the answers to frequently asked questions about polar bears, sea ice, climate warming, and more.

 Polar bears are listed under a variety of classifications depending on international, national, and regional regulations.
 Internationally, they are listed as a vulnerable species by the IUCN.
 In Russia, polar bears are classified as a Red Data Book species, a listing that includes animals considered rare or endangered.
 In the U.S., polar bears are listed as a threatened species under the Endangered Species Act.
 Canada considers polar bears a species of special concern under the National Species at Risk Act.
 On a regional level in Canada, polar bears are listed as threatened in both Manitoba and Ontario under provincial endangered species legislation.